+I use the Medela Harmony and a Haakaa silicone breast pump and I&ve never had any issues when flying.
 I bring every single empty bottle that I have that I can fit in my bag.
-I’d rather have extra empty bottles than run the risk of having to dump my milk because I don’t have anywhere to store it.
+I&d rather have extra empty bottles than run the risk of having to dump my milk because I don&t have anywhere to store it.

 Related: Best Items to Carry in Your Pump Bag

 Most airlines (domestic at least) will allow you to check a stroller and a car seat for free as long as you are traveling with your baby.
 (Yes, I did ask about that last part one time).